Table of Contents Hide

 Have you got products people want, at a price they are willing to pay.
 Are they from a reputable supplier?
 Have you got fast delivery times and what were other people selling them at?
 Can you compete with the existing product range that you’ve got at the price that you are selling while still making a margin and having enough money to market those products and services.
 In terms of driving the right people, have you optimized your store from top to bottom?
 Do you know how to optimize it?
 Have you launched a paid search campaign to drive the right traffic?
 You know, if you are spending money on the likes of Facebook advertising and you’ve spent $100, $200, $500 and you’re not getting sales, switch it off, just switch it off and stop throwing your money away and start afresh!

 Thanks for reading!
-If you’d like more useful content please visit our blog or YouTube channel videos for more free training and insights!
+If you’d like more useful content please read more articles on this blog or you can follow me on my YouTube Channel for more free training and insights!